r-belenov/spm/1_arch/1_doc/feis.md

 # Fully Explicit Instruction Set

+## Rationale

+FEIS is extremely simple ISA family inspired by VLIW without any practical application in mind, just as a learning exercise.
+Specific FEIS-based ISA must specify connection of registers to execution units and actual prrocedure of instruction fetch and execution.
+It is supposed that one of the registers serves as instruction pointer (probably connected to the input and output of dedicated adder).

 ## Main ideas

 1. Only register transfers are encoded (several src/dst pairs may be included in instruction)